 Prior to academia, he was a senior management consultant for clients that include BMW, Sara Lee, Westinghouse, and Bombardier.
 He also worked as the Director of Product Management at leading digital agency Avenue A, and was a founding member of aQuantive’s Atlas division, which Microsoft acquired for $6 billion in 2007.

-"Satiation from Sensory Simulation: Evaluating Foods Decreases Enjoyment of Similar Foods", Jeffrey Larson, Joseph P. Redden, and Ryan S. Elder, Journal of Consumer Psychology (forthcoming).
+"Satiation from Sensory Simulation: Evaluating Foods Decreases Enjoyment of Similar Foods", Jeffrey Larson, Joseph P. Redden, and Ryan S. Elder, Journal of Consumer Psychology (2014).

 “Physical Order Produces Healthy Choices, Generosity, Conventionality, Whereas Disorder Produces Creativity,” Kathleen D. Vohs, Joseph P. Redden, and Ryan Rahinel, Psychological Science (2013).